 A United Effort

-The business community also has much to contribute to fighting this scourge – and companies across the country are already stepping up.
+The business community also has much to contribute to fighting this scourge – and companies across the country are stepping up.
 From employers promoting National Drug Take Back Day to insurers and pharmacy companies limiting the duration of prescription opioids to distributors ensuring that prescription opioids are not diverted to illegal uses, the business community is committed to helping solve this crisis.

 We know there is more to do and we stand ready to help.